sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // RainColour: RGBA color of rain.
 A controls bloom.
 // SunColourRaining: Color of sun when raining, in RGB.
 // Server randomly picks a number between these 2 numbers for when to start raining.
     // RainStartMin: Minimum time in seconds into a match when rain will begin falling.
     // RainStartMax: Maximum time in seconds into a match when rain will begin falling.
 // RainDensity: Amount of rain particles spawned.
 Percentage 0.0-1.0.
 0.75 for 25% less rain particles.
 // RainRenderDistance: Controls render distance when raining.
 Percentage 0.0-1.0.
 0.5 for 50% lower render distance.
 // WaterRiseSpeed: # of blocks/ms. use 0.001 for 1 block per second.
+Defaults to 0.
 "RainColour": [ 20, 40, 40, 0],
 "SunColourRaining": [ 36, 42, 61 ],
 "RainStartMin": 900,